stepbrobd/churn/doc/proposal.typ

 The motivation behind this project is my personal interest in credit card churing and have been annoyed by the lack of a good tool to help me keep track of my churing activities.
-I hope this tool can help me and other churing enthusiasts replace Google Sheets and other manual entry methods.
+I hope this tool can help me and other churing enthusiasts replace to Google Sheets or other manual entry methods.

 = Functionalities

-The tool, named `churn`, will provide the following functionalities:
+The tool, named `churn`, at minimum, will provide the following functionalities:

 - Users can add new credit/charge cards, with cards' name, account opening date, annual fee, credit limit (if applicable).
-- Users can add new bonuses, with bonuses' name, type (e.g. sign-up bonus, referral bonus, retention offers, regular spending bonus, etc.), the bonus amount and unit, the minimum spending requirement, the bonus expiration date, etc.
+- Users can add new bonuses, with bonuses' type (e.g. sign-up bonus, referral bonus, retention offers, regular spending bonus, etc.), the bonus amount and unit, the minimum spending requirement, the bonus expiration date, etc.
 - Users can add new transactions, with transactions' date, amount, category (e.g. dining, travel, grocery, etc.), and the card used.
 - Users can derive rewards earned from transactions, either in cash back or